pypa/packaging.python.org/source/flow.rst

 to develop your sources, and for end user systems where some local compilation step is required (such as a C extension).

-The ``build`` package knows how to invoke your build tool to create one of
+The :ref:`build` package knows how to invoke your build tool to create one of
 these:

 .. code-block:: bash